 As an organization that works to bring issues of wild horse and burro management to light, a recurring theme we constantly face is “credibility.”
 Credibility of “allegations” have been shown time and time to be proven truthful.
 The credibility problem belongs to those tasked with management.

 At WHE any article we print has become a flashpoint for immediate misinterpretation.
-We are accused of “unfounded” allegations.
+We are immediate recipients of unfounded allegations.
 Our roundup documentation held up in court and won multiple rulings.
-Our range documentation has also help up under court scrutiny.
+Our range documentation has also held up under court scrutiny.
+Our work hold up under the scrutiny of federal judges.
+Those that pretend they are experts on social media often don’t like it, so they sit and spin those tales.

 The latest round of controversy swirls around a story first brought to the public in 2012.
 The story of “Tom Davis” and the over “1700 wild horses gone to slaughter.”
 The story got us bashed in 2012.
 It is creating a similar storm as the federal government confirms the story is the truth.